Newport medieval ship: Condition, dimensions and structure

 The excellent condition of the ship's timbers may possibly be due to the low oxygen level in the mud of the River Usk which has inhibited the presence of wood-boring creatures.
 Some time during its berth the port (left) side of the ship was cut down about 9 ft above the keel, but fortuitously this has preserved the correct shape of the hull.
 The starboard (right) side, which collapsed onto the river mud long ago, together with the ship's frames, has been preserved to almost its full height, although some planking has been distorted by the collapse.

 The ship's dimensions have now been estimated at around 116 ft in length and around 27 ft in width.
 It had an estimated carrying capacity of 161 'tons burden'.
-That was a contemporary measure of ship size, based on the number of tons of wine a ship could carry.
+That was a contemporary measure of ship size, based on the number of tuns (a size of barrel) of wine a ship could carry.
 In the 1460s customs accounts of nearby Bristol, vessels of 150+ tons were typically called 'navis' (great ship) and used primarily for the long-distance voyages to southern Europe, particularly Lisbon.

 The vessel was clinker built with each plank overlapping the one below, the lower plank always being on the inside of the one above.
 The planks of the outer hull were positioned first and, on the Newport Ship, are secured to each other with iron nails driven through the overlap from the outside and then fitted with iron rove plates.
 The end of each nail was then hammered flat against the rove to produce a tight seal.
 Gaps along the overlap were secured by caulking with tar and animal hair.
 Hair from horse, cow, sheep and goat has all been identified in the Newport ship.
 The frames (ribs) of the ship were then fitted inside the hull and secured to the planks.
 Each framing piece was secured to the keel (spine) of the ship by having its keel cutout placed over the keel and held by precision of fit.
 Nails and trenails have not been used in this ship to secure frames to keel.
 The keel is made of beech, but the rest of the ship is made of oak, although no reason for this has yet been suggested.
 One possible explanation is a simple shortage of oak compared with beech at the time of construction.
-Almost all woodworking on the ship has been done using axes and adzes, with saw marks found on only a few timbers.
+The hull planking is radially split oak which has been finished with an axe or adze.
+The keel and frames are also finished with an axe or adze.
+This contrasts with the stringers, hatch covers, ceiling and deck planks, which were all sawn.